 The preparation of the financial statements in conformity with the approved accounting standards requires the management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, income and expenses.
 It also requires the management to exercise the judgment in the application of its accounting policies.
 The estimates, judgments and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
-These estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the year in which the estimates are revised if the revision affects only that year, or in the year of revision and future years if the revision affects both current and future years.

-The areas involving a higher degree of judgment or complexity, or areas where estimates and assumptions are significant to the financial statements are as follows:
+The areas involving a higher degree of judgments or complexity, or areas where estimates and assumptions are significant to the financial statements are as follows:

-- Classification and valuation of investments (note 3.2 and 5) - Impairment of financial assets (note 3.2.5)
+- Classification and valuation of financial assets (note 3.2.1 and 5) - Impairment of financial assets (note 3.2.5)